-To deal with complex geometries, PDE solvers use finite element (FE) or finite difference (FD) methods [3, 4].
 Usually, for the geometry with the given complexity level, the FE methods are more economical in terms of the number of unknowns (the size of the stiffness matrix A, is smaller, as homogeneous segments do not need a dense mesh) and resulting computational cost.
 However, the FE mesh generation for a 3D, highly heterogeneous subject with irregular boundaries (e.g., the human brain) is a difficult task.
+The process involves a significant degree of preprocessing and smoothing of the initial geometry through manual means.
+A fully automated process of image segmentation and mesh generation is unavailable at present.

 At the same time, the FD method with a regular cubed grid is generally the easiest method to code and implement.
 It is often chosen over FE methods for simplicity and the fact that MRI/CT segmentation map is also based on a cubed lattice of nodes.
+Therefore, meshes are relatively easy to construct (once segmentation is accomplished) as the cubic/rectangular elements can be "mapped" directly from the voxels of the medical images (3D MRI scans).
 Many anatomical details (e.g., olfactory perforations and internal auditory meatus) or structural defects in case of trauma (e.g., skull cracks and punctures) can be included as the computational load is based on the number of elements and not on the specifics of tissues differentiation.
-Thus, the model geometry accuracy can be the same as the resolution of MRI scans (e.g., $1 \times 1 \times 1mm$ ).
+Thus, the model geometry accuracy can be the same as the resolution of MRI scans (e.g., $1 \times 1 \times 1mm$), while in the FEM approach, simplification of the geometry is unavoidable as a result of mesh generation.
+In addition, the multiscale (multigrid) strategy of calculations on a hierarchy of coarser grids (starting with $64 \times 64 \times 44$ and feeding the results into the next cycle of iterations on the finer grid) can be easily implemented in a FD forward solver.
+The FD grid can be made non-uniform and/or applied in the spherical coordinates to capture more details in the regions of interest.

-In the present study we adopt a model based on FD methods and construct a distributed and parallel simulation environment for conductivity optimization through inverse simplex search.
-FE simulation is used to solve for relatively simple phantom geometries that we then apply as "gold standards" for validation.
+In the present work we adopt a model based on FD methods and construct a heterogeneous distributed and mixed-mode parallel simulation environment for conductivity optimization through inverse simplex search.
+FE simulation [7] is used to solve for relatively simple phantom geometries that we then apply as "gold standards" for validation.